2026 Summer Guide is here! Register Today View our Summer Guide

 Biography

-An artist can only convey through his or her work the experience they have encountered, confronted, and endured.
+An artist can only convey through their work the experience they have encountered, confronted, and endured.
 From an early age, I was taught that all life is sacred and that all life is intertwined, with no separation.

-In the Kanien’keha (Mohawk) language, my name is “Otsisto”, which in English means “Star”.
-I am a member of the Bear Clan and grew up learning about the Longhouse, our spiritual, political and social place of gathering.
+In the Kanien’kehá (Mohawk) language, my name is “Otsisto”, which in English means “Star”.
+I am a mother and member of the Bear Clan and grew up learning about the Longhouse, our spiritual, political and social place of gathering.

-As a Mohawk woman born and raised in Kahnawà:ke, I am influenced by the strong sense of family, community, identity and respect for the land.
+As a Kanien’kehá:ka woman born and raised in Kahnawà:ke, I am influenced by the strong sense of family, community, identity and respect for the land.

 Artist Statement

-My two pieces are part of a short series in which I explore the tensions of Indigenous identity, both on a personal level and in a broader context.
-Through these works, using both acrylic paints and birchbark, I aim to convey the friction, conflict, and discord experienced while navigating both Indigenous and non-Indigenous worlds.
-At the same time, I seek to highlight the harmony, peace, and balance that can come with age and life experience.
-Being a lifelong artist and a newer staff member at Place des Arts, I enjoy being a small part of an organization that facilitates the community’s access to the arts, as I believe it plays a vital role in enriching lives and fostering a deeper connection to the world around us.
+Through these works, I aim to convey the friction, conflict, and discord that can arise while navigating between Indigenous and non-Indigenous worlds.
+At the same time, I seek to express the possibility of harmony, balance, and peace that can emerge over time, through lived experience and reflection.
+Being a lifelong artist and staff member at Place des Arts, I enjoy being a small part of an organization that facilitates the community’s access to the arts, as I believe it plays a vital role in enriching lives and fostering a deeper connection to the world around us.

 starhorn.ca